Paul Little (basketball)

 Paul Little (born 1960s) is an American former college basketball player who earned many accolades during his time at the University of Pennsylvania (Penn), including being named the Ivy League co-Player of the Year in 1982.
 As of October 2025, Little is the Chief Operating Officer of Protecdiv, an insurance technology company.

 Playing career

 High school

-Little grew up in Massachusetts and attended Boston Latin Academy, a public exam school in Boston.
+Little grew up in Massachusetts and attended Boston Latin School, a public exam school in Boston.
 He starred for the basketball team, where as a senior in 1978–79 he averaged 24 points and 16 rebounds per game, led them to the Boston City League championship, and was named the most valuable player (MVP) of the league.

 College

 Little enrolled at Penn in 1979–80 to play for the Quakers.
 He made an immediate impact: Little averaged 9.8 points and 5.1 rebounds per game and helped lead Penn to an Ivy League regular season championship.
 He was named to the All-Ivy League Second Team and also tabbed the Ivy League Rookie of the Year.
 He followed his freshman season up with a strong sophomore campaign which saw him repeat as an All-Ivy Second Team selection, although the Quakers finished in second place in conference standings.

 As a junior, Little averaged 11.6 points, 5.3 rebounds, 2.6 assists, and 1.9 steals per game.
 Penn won their second Ivy League regular season championship in three years.
 Little was named to the All-Ivy League First Team, and was honored as the Ivy League co-Player of the Year with Princeton's Craig Robinson.
 He was also tabbed by the Associated Press as an honorable mention NCAA All-American.

 In his fourth and final collegiate season in 1982–83, Penn finished second in the Ivy League, but Little garnered a postseason honor by being named to the All-Ivy League Second Team after averaging 12.6 points and 5.7 rebounds per game.
 He became the first play in University of Pennsylvania history to be named to four all-conference teams.
 In 104 career games, Little scored 1,116 points and grabbed 577 rebounds.